Tamuno-omi/Sparkify/README.md

 ## Metrics for Model Performance:

-We select F-1 score as our evaluation metrics.
-The reason we use F-1 score here is because it gives us a simple measure of the precision (whether we send offer to the right person) and recall (whether we miss one that we should’ve sent the offer) of the model.
+We selected F-1 score as our evaluation metrics.
+The reason F-1 score was chosenis because it gives us a simple measure of the precision (whether we send offer to the right person) and recall (whether we miss one that we should’ve sent the offer) of the model.
 We want to identify those who are likely to churn and give them some special offers in trying to keep the customer, but at the same time, we do not want to send too many offers (most likely a monetary incentive) to those who are not as likely to churn and therefore wasting money and resources.

 ## Methodology